Ashfaq Ahmed

-Ashfaq Ahmed (اشفاق احمد خان; 22 August 1925 – 7 September 2004) was a Pakistani writer, playwright and broadcaster from Pakistan.
-His works in Urdu included novels, short stories and plays for television and radio of Pakistan.
-He received the President's Pride of Performance and Sitara-i-Imtiaz (Star of Excellence) awards for his everlasting services in the field of broadcasting and literary heritage of Pakistan.
+Ashfaq Ahmed (اشفاق احمد خان; 22 August 1925 – 7 September 2004) was a Pakistani writer, playwright and broadcaster.
+His works in Urdu included novels, short stories and plays for Pakistan Television and Radio Pakistan.
+He is the recipient of Presidential Pride of Performance and Sitara-i-Imtiaz (Star of Excellence) awards for his everlasting services in the field of broadcasting and literary heritage of Pakistan.

-Early life
+Early life and education

-Ahmed was born on 22 August 1925 in Muktsar, Punjab, British India, in an ethnic Pashtun family of the Mohmand tribe.
+Ashfaq Ahmed was born on 22 August 1925 in Muktsar, Punjab, British India, in an ethnic Pashtun family of the Mohmand tribe.
 His early education was in Muktsar.

-Shortly before the partition of India in 1947, he migrated to Pakistan and settled in Lahore, Punjab.
 He completed a Master of Arts degree in Urdu literature from Government College Lahore.
-Bano Qudsia, his wife and companion in Urdu literary circles, was his classmate at the Government College.
+His wife, Bano Qudsia, was also a student there.
+Subsequently, he served as a lecturer at Dayal Singh College in Lahore for two years.
+He later moved to Rome, where he worked as an Urdu newscaster for Radio Rome and taught Urdu at the University of Rome.
+During his time in Europe, he earned diplomas in Italian and French from the University of Rome and the University of Grenoble, respectively.
+He also obtained a specialized diploma in radio broadcasting from New York University.

-Ahmed travelled widely and could speak Punjabi, Urdu, English, Italian and French.
+Ahmed travelled widely and could speak Pashto, Punjabi, Urdu, English, Italian and French.